georgeflanagin/zeus/README.md

 On the other hand, changes to the sudoers files are instantaneously reflected in the running system.
 If you grant `zeus` a new command, `zeus` can execute it immediately.

+## remove-zeus

+This script was developed primarily to test the creation of the zeus user.
+That is to say, it took a while to get everything to work.
+It removes everything about zeus from the system, which is also convenient if you decide to abandon delegation of commands to the zeus user and adopt some other method.

 # About the scripts
 The scripts do not take any options; you just need to run them.